algolia/instantsearch/CONTRIBUTING.md

 - wait for **review**
 - do the necessary changes
 - **rebase** your pull request to avoid commits like "fix dangling comma in bro.js", "fix after review"
+- when updating your feature branch on develop, always use rebase instead of merge

 # Development workflow